 Click any trade to open its detail panel:

-- Entry and exit — exact prices, times, and order types
+- Entry and exit: exact prices, times, and order types

-- R-value — final risk-adjusted outcome
+- R-value: final risk-adjusted outcome

-- MFE and MAE — maximum favorable and adverse excursion during the trade
+- MFE and MAE: maximum favorable and adverse excursion during the trade

-- Intra-trade PnL curve — tick-by-tick profit and loss chart reconstructed from Sierra Chart binary SCID files using FIFO lot tracking (see below), rendered with bicolor blue/red segments
+- Intra-trade PnL curve: tick-by-tick profit and loss chart reconstructed from Sierra Chart binary SCID files using FIFO lot tracking (see below), rendered with bicolor blue/red segments

-- Notes — free-text notes attached to the trade
+- Notes: free-text notes attached to the trade

-- Checklist — trade-specific checklist items with check/uncheck state
+- Checklist: trade-specific checklist items with check/uncheck state

-- Screenshots section — attach, reorder via drag & drop, paste directly from clipboard, and pick the gallery thumbnail (see Gallery below)
+- Screenshots section: attach, reorder via drag & drop, paste directly from clipboard, and pick the gallery thumbnail (see Gallery below)

 Every section and individual metric in the trade detail can be hidden from Settings → Show / Hide Trade Detail Sections.
+The trade detail also supports previous/next navigation with side arrows and the keyboard ← / → keys, scoped to the current Trades table order.

 Intra-Trade PnL Curves

 Trading Journal reads Sierra Chart's binary SCID tick data files to reconstruct the exact tick-by-tick P&L of each trade.
 The engine uses FIFO lot tracking to correctly handle scale-ins and partial closes.
-The result is a precise chart showing exactly how the trade evolved from entry to exit — where it pulled back, where it extended, and how the final exit compares to the best and worst points during the trade.
+The result is a precise chart showing exactly how the trade evolved from entry to exit: where it pulled back, where it extended, and how the final exit compares to the best and worst points during the trade.

 This is not an approximation from bar data.
 It uses every recorded tick to produce the highest-resolution P&L curve possible.
+The detail chart supports $, R, and T (ticks) modes; the chart itself is labelled as gross PnL/R while trade KPI tiles continue to show net values where appropriate.

 Similar Trade Matching